fleetdm/fleet/handbook/business-operations/README.md

 The monthly limit on your Brex card will be increased temporarily as necessary to accommodate the increased spending associated with the conference.
 We highly recommend you order a physical Brex card if you do not have one before attending the conference.

+### Non-travel purchases that exceed a Brex cardholder's limit

+For non-travel purchases that would require an increase in the Brex cardholder's limit, please make a post in [#g-business-opeartions](https://fleetdm.slack.com/archives/C047N5L6EGH)) on Slack with the following information:
+- The nature of the purchase (i.e. SaaS subscription and what it's used for)
+- The cost of the purchase and whether it is a fixed or variable (i.e. use-based) cost.
+- Whether it is a one time purchase or a recurring purchase and at what frequency the purchase will re-occur (annually, monthly, etc.)
+- If there are more ideal options to pay for the purchase (i.e. bill.com, the Fleet AP Brex card, etc.) that method will be used instead.
+- In general, recurring purchases such as subscription services that will continually stretch the spend limit on a cardholder's Brex card should be paid through other means.
+- For one time purchases where payment via credit card is the most convenient then the card limit will be temporarily increased to accomodate the purchase.

 ### Coworking